What Is Synthetix and How Does It Work?

 Synthetix was originally governed by the Synthetix Foundation, a not-for-profit foundation based in Australia, but shifted control to three decentralized autonomous organizations (DAOs) in 2020.
 The protocolDAO controls protocol upgrades and Synthetix’s smart contracts, while the grantsDAO funds community proposals for public goods on Synthetix, and the synthetixDAO funds entities advancing the network’s development.

-Synthetix provides you with exposure to a wide array of both crypto and non-crypto assets in a decentralized, permissionless, and censorship-resistant way, enabling you to participate in the DeFi ecosystem despite not holding those assets.
-Likewise, it has taken a leading role in bringing derivatives to the crypto market, further advancing the maturity of the ecosystem.
+Synthetix provides you with exposure to a wide array of crypto- and non-crypto assets in a decentralized, permissionless, and censorship-resistant way, which lets you participate in the DeFi ecosystem despite not holding DeFi assets.
+Synthetix has taken a leading role in bringing derivatives to the crypto market, further advancing the ecosystem’s maturity.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.